Music therapist: job description

 - reporting progress to families, carers, relevant agencies or professional staff

-Therapists work with adults and children who are suffering symptoms including:
+Therapists work with adults and children who are affected by a range of conditions:

 - Physical, psychiatric or neurological disorders